-Animals have a very acute sense of hearing, and imagine what those crackers can even do to their hearing ability!
-Dogs have approximately 40 hertz to 60 kilohertz hearing range.
-It causes extreme stress in them whenever a firecracker bursts in the vicinity.
+Animals have a very acute sense of hearing, and imagine what those crackers can do to their hearing ability!
+Dogs have approximately 40 hertz to 60-kilohertz hearing range.
+It causes extreme stress to them whenever a firecracker bursts in the vicinity.
 You can still keep your pets safe, but what about those poor strays who don’t have a place to hide?

 1. Keep animals hydrated

 Place some bowls of water outside your home or near the stray animals so that they can constantly hydrate themselves.
-Anxiety caused due to light and sounds from crackers causes acute dehyration in animals because of increase in salivation.
-By keeping pets dehydrated, you will not only help them calm down their anxiety but also the aggressive behaviour that is attached with unease.
+Anxiety caused due to light and sounds from crackers causes acute dehydration in animals because of increase in salivation.
+By keeping pets hydrated, you will not only help them calm down their anxiety but also the aggressive behaviour that is attached with unease.

 2. Clean leftovers of burst crackers

 Stray animals on the roads have a tendency to chew on leftovers.
 Crackers use a lot of toxic materials, which contain metals as well.
 Not only can the toxicity potentially kill the animal, the sharp metal objects used in crackers can also cause fatal injuries.

 3. Centralized location